beginor/nhibernate-extensions/README.md

 - Array type of `boolean`, `double`, `float (real)`, `int`, `short (small int)`, `long (big int)` and `string (character)`；

+## NHibernate.Extensions.Sqlite

+NHibernate driver for the Microsoft.Data.Sqlite.Core data provider for .NET.

+In order to use this driver, you must have the nuget package [Microsoft.Data.Sqlite.Core](https://www.nuget.org/packages/Microsoft.Data.Sqlite.Core/) and [SQLitePCLRaw.bundle_e_sqlite3](https://www.nuget.org/packages/SQLitePCLRaw.bundle_e_sqlite3/) installed for NHibernate to load.

+It's a .NET Standard 2.0 Driver, Can run on any platform that dotnet core support.

 ## NHibernate.NetCore

 Extensions for NHibernate when used in dotnet core: